fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 The code can be applied on any unlabled image dataset. data_processing notebook saves image datasets as hdf5 files. data_loader.py only accepts hdf5 files as its input.
 * A small scale dataset consistinig of 100 images from  the DeepFashion dataset is provided to test the pre-trained models and see some sample results.

-For new datasets, firstly you need to store it as a hdf5 dataset, then modify the data_loader.py file.
+** For new datasets, firstly you need to store it as a hdf5 dataset, then modify the data_loader.py file.
+*** data_processing.ipynb loads CUB, MAFL and Egocap datasets as h5 files.

 ## Models
 The decoder is a U-net network.
 (Refere to the models.py), and the encoder is deeplabv3_resnet50.